Harry - Enforcer of Environment and Planning Act

 Delving into the Environment and Planning Act

 No two days are the same, which is what I really like about my job.
 In the morning, for example, I do a number of farm inspections.
 Are the feed and manure storage facilities in order and is the water drainage working properly?
 In the afternoon, I work in the office on advice or answer questions.
-If there are complaints about smelly water or dead fish in the ditch, I go and take a look at the location.
+If there are complaints about smelly water or dead fish in the ditch, I go and take a look on site.
 I basically have my own little shop and keep it running.

 Police officer and psychologist

-Will it be water-related work for you too?
+Will it be water-management work for you too?

-We work together to achieve the right water balance.
-But we believe that a good work-life balance is just as important!Withus, you can combine meaningful work with job satisfaction and good employment conditions.
+We work together to get the water balance just right.
+But we think a good work-life balance is just as important!
+When you work for us, you can combine meaningful work with job satisfaction and great terms of employment.